mknx/smarthome/config.md

 Returns an datetime object with the latest update time.

 #### changed_by()
-Return the caller of the latest update.
+Returns the caller of the latest update.

 #### prev_change()
-return the age in seconds of the change before the latest update.
+Returns the age in seconds of the change before the latest update.

 #### fade()
-This function fades the item to a specified value with the defined stepping (int or float) and timedelta (int or float in seconds). e.g. <code>sh.living.light.fade(100, 1, 2.5)</code> will in- or decrement the living room light to 100 by a stepping of '1' and a timedelta of '2.5' seconds.
+Fades the item to a specified value with the defined stepping (int or float) and timedelta (int or float in seconds). e.g. <code>sh.living.light.fade(100, 1, 2.5)</code> will in- or decrement the living room light to 100 by a stepping of '1' and a timedelta of '2.5' seconds.